Skip to Content

 Do you enjoy a good afternoon adrenaline rush?

-If you’re up for a bit of thrill (and don’t mind a bit of a sting!), grab a paintball gun and go on the hunt!
-Paintball Central is Cromwell’s outdoor paintball palace, offering 10 acres of open grounds and exhilaration to folks of all ages.
-They even provide safety gear and appropriate clothing – so you can get covered in color without smudging your clothes.
-It’s easily one of the best activities in Cromwell!
+If you’re up for a bit of thrill (and don’t mind getting hit occasionally), grab a paintball gun and go on the hunt!
+Paintball Central is Cromwell’s outdoor paintball palace, offering 10 acres (4 hectares) of open grounds and fun for folks of all ages.

-Marketing themselves as “10 acres of pure adrenaline!”, you know you’re in for some excitement.
-Paintball Central hosts groups of up to 50 (advance booking required)- so you can bring the whole gang!
+With their motto being “10 acres of pure adrenaline!” you know you’re in for some excitement.
+Paintball Central hosts groups of up to 50 (advance booking required) – so you can bring the whole gang!
 Because there’s nothing that brings people together like a bit of stiff competition out there in the field.
-Test your aim and have some good (not so clean) fun!
+Test your aim and have some good (and not so clean) fun.

-A basic game with 100 paintballs costs $40 NZD but there are bigger packages available.
+A basic game with 100 paintballs costs $60 NZD, but there are bigger packages available.
 Remember to always wear appropriate safety gear and footwear, and to adhere to the rules of the game to avoid any injuries.
 Safety first!

 2. Go-karts at Highlands Motorsport Park